Variable-Displacement Motor (TL)

 Dependencies

-To use this parameter, set the parameters to Leakage and friction parameterization value Input signal - volumetric and mechanical losses
+To use this parameter, set for the parameter Leakage and friction parameterization meaning Input signal - volumetric and mechanical losses.

 |